ChaliceG/language-study/js/readme.md

   - $ node test.js

 to run real deal
-  - cd into src
+  - be in this directory
-  - $ node main.js
+  - $ node src/main.js